tryton/trytond/doc/models.rst

 Search on function fields
 `````````````````````````

 Another improvement is to provide a search function.
-Indeed whitout it
+Indeed without it
 the user will not be able to search across invoice for a certain
 amount.
-If whe forget about the ``total_service`` field a first
+If we forget about the ``total_service`` field a first
 solution could be something like this:

 .. highlight:: python